Time and the Trickster

 "Hypocrite," Clyde muttered while fixing Rose with a sharp look.

-"When I dealt with aliens before I was an adult I had no choice Clyde," Rose said.
+"When I dealt with aliens before I was an adult I had no choice Clyde," Rose told them softly.
 "This Judoon may be hurt, confused and it is definitely armed.
 I won't take responsibility for your safety."

-"I shall accompany you Mistress Rose," K-9 said rolling forward.
+"I shall accompany you Mistress Rose," K-9 announced rolling forward.

 Rose knelt with a smile and patted the robot's head.
 "Thank you K-9, but no. The Judoon know Earth to be a level five planet and you are not level five technology.
 I can hide the sonic pen, but you're a bit harder.
 Stay with Spock and monitor UNIT's communications and any other information you can find.
 I'll keep my mobile handy and stay in touch."